 We all have a different dream.
 We all want to live it.
 Almost none of us are living ours.

 He’s living the dream, he tells me.
 He means it.
 But it sounds funny to hear it.
 He doesn’t have a jet or a boat or a mansion.
 In fact, it’s not even that he doesn’t have the luxuries, but this new friend of mine does not even have the necessities.

 He has almost nothing.
 He rents a room, gets rides from friends, he hops from job to job, if he’s lucky enough to have one.
 Everything he created in his youth was destroyed, sabotaged, ruined and is gone forever.
 As we know, the way things play out when we make mistakes or face enemies who win (even if that enemy is within us) the wheels of justice have put in place restrictions on him ever getting back what he lost.
-Everything he had: career, family, house, lifestyle — is gone.
+Everything he had: career, family, children, house, lifestyle — is gone.
+Stolen from him by an upsidedown society.
 Details don’t matter, but here he is telling me he is living the dream.

 “I live my life on the minimum.
 Never beyond what I can afford.
 It keeps me free,” he said.
 “For me, it’s about catching waves, laughing with friends, owning your time.”
 I’m jealous of this for a split-second. and then I’m not because thinking of what he has is a reminder of what he has lost.
 Everything I treasure is everything he lost.
 My lifestyle might bring stress but it is glorious.
 I have everything doesn’t.
 What he has that I don’t have is something I can achieve — attitude adjustment, gratitude, perspective.
 And he’s helping me get there.
 The generosity of people who will give you everything you need who by all appearances look to have nothing you want still inspires me.